 woman working out at the gym

-How to Turn Exercise into a Habit
+5 Strategies to Help Turn Exercise into a Habit

 If you’re looking—or even struggling—to form an exercise habit, then you’ve come to the right place.
 Wanting to make working out a habit and doing it are two different things.
 In reality, changing behavior is tricky and adopting a new lifestyle is easier said than done—especially when it comes to healthy living.